opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/stripe/Payment-Page/README.md

 In summary: to import the [Stripe Hosted Page Postman Collection](Stripe-Hosted_Page_mapping_configuration.json) this page will guide you through the following steps:

-a) Create Your Stripe test account.
+a) Create your Stripe test account.

 b) Create a Stripe payment integration in OPF workbench.